ldavis-design/Measuring-What-Matters-Connecting-AI-ethics-evaluations-to-system-attributes-hazards-and-harms/README.md

 # Dataset Information and Interactive Visualization Link

 Currently, this work is on Version 1.0 of the publicly shared dataset and corresponding visualization.
+It is named "RAI_Measures_Dataset.xlsx".
 The dataset is in a Microsoft Excel (.xslx) format.
 Note that it is not recommended to open the file in a .csv format due to the increased likelihood of corrupted characters and file formatting.
 Please read the below sections for more information on the dataset.

 ## Using the Dataset
 The spreadsheet includes user guidance stages grouping fifteen columns.
 These user guidance stages intentionally divide and describe the data columns among similarities that they share.
-The interactive Sunburst visualization can be found here: **https://rai-measures-dataset.onrender.com**.
+The interactive Sunburst visualization can be found here: **https://RAI-Measures.onrender.com**.

 **Target Output (Columns A and B)**: The resulting measures collected in this dataset.